capytaine/capytaine/docs/user_manual/problem_setup.rst

 .. [#] Only two positions are accepted for the free surface: :math:`z=0` and
        :math:`z= +\infty`.
 The former is the usual case for linear potential flow.
-The latter corresponds to an object in a infinite potential flow domain with no free surface.
+The latter corresponds to an object in an infinite potential flow domain with no free surface.

 .. [#] A wave direction of :math:`0` rad corresponds to a wave propagating along